The Worst Idea of All Time: Reviews and DirComms

+And Just Like That...

+Starting in December 2021, Worst Idea covered the first season of And Just Like That..., the Sex And The City sequel series, including a 'making of' special.
+On February 18th 2021, prior to the series' release, they livestreamed their own parody And Just Like That's pilot episode, a table read titled And Just Like This.

+Several guests featured in the mini-series including author Maureen Johnson and comedian Becky Lucas.
+After the first three episodes were recorded, abuse allegations against Chris Noth were made public, prompting Batt to record an introduction to Part 1 expressing support for survivors of sexual abuse.

 Reception

-As of 2024, Worst Idea is New Zealand's most successful comedy podcast at over 18 million downloads.
+In 2024, Worst Idea is New Zealand's most successful comedy podcast at over 18 million downloads.
 The hosts have attributed the success of the show to a shout-out from the host of another podcast about movies, How Did This Get Made?.
 This in turn led to a front-page story on Vice, which described the contents of the podcast as "extended bouts of maniacal laughter, existential reflections, and self-loathing."
 In an interview with The Spinoff, Montgomery attributed the show's success to "the fact it was a pair of New Zealanders reflecting back American culture" - similar to the success of the TV series Flight of the Conchords - as well as the pair's comedic chemistry.

 The show has received a number of recommendations from various publications.
 Peter Wells suggested the show for a column in The Sydney Morning Herald, calling the show "part endurance test, part performance art" and praising its accessibility to new listeners.
 Hannah Verdier also reviewed the show positively for The Guardian, noting its constructive criticism and genuine humor that elevated the show above "men taking down a chick flick."